operator-framework/operator-lifecycle-manager/test/e2e/README.md

 # Backend end to end tests

-This runs a series of tests against the Kubernetes API to verify that ALM is functioning properly.
+This runs a series of tests against the Kubernetes API to verify that OLM is functioning properly.

 ## Requirements